-I find that short walks during the workday are mentally refreshing and help me focus on my work.
+Short walks during the workday are mentally refreshing and help me focus on my work.
 I try to pencil one into my calendar whenever I can, so much so that my healthy habit is known among my colleagues.
 I often can get a colleague or two to join me on a walk, which is good for relationship-building and stress relief.

-Today I came across an article on exercise and its impact on well-being.
-A key finding it mentioned is that the first 20 minutes of exercise can have a great impact on both happiness and productivity, which are both key ingredients to a successful day at the office.
+Today I came across an article reporting on research on exercise and its impact on well-being.
+A key finding is that the first 20 minutes of exercise can have a great impact on both happiness and productivity.
+These are both key ingredients to a successful day at work.

 “The first 20 minutes of moving around, if someone has been really sedentary, provide most of the health benefits.
 You get prolonged life, reduced disease risk — all of those things come in in the first 20 minutes of being active.”